-The 21-day safari will give you unedited Uganda experience.
+The 21-day safari will give you a true Uganda experience.
 Experience Ugandans in their everyday errands and ice it up with plenty of wildlife and scenic landscapes.
 You will have rich culture engagements where you will have opportunities of cooking the tribal delicacies, participate in tribal dances, and purchase or make crafts.
 These experiences will have Gorilla, and Chimp trekking experiences, several waters falls, boat cruises, and game drives that will bring you close to Rhinos, Lions, Hippos, Buffaloes, Elephants and several bird species thrown in to spice up your cultural tour.

 - Cultural engagements